jfimbett/jfimbett.github.io/research.md

 </p>

 <p>
-	<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3320606">Listening to the Fates: Investor Learning and the Likelihood of Future Events</a>
+	<b>Listening to the Fates: Investor Learning and the Likelihood of Future Events</b>

 </p>